sajad002/cancer-prediction-with-lifestyle-factors/README.md

 4. Identify and remove outliers for numerical data
 5. Perform data reduction if necessary
 6. Convert numerical data to categorical data if necessary
-7. Perform stemming, lemmatizing, and stop-word removal for text data if necessary
-8. Conduct a series of statistical comparisons based on the dataset
+7. Conduct a series of statistical comparisons based on the dataset

 ## Phase 2: Extracting Frequent Patterns